AbdullahDawar77/excel-Result-tracker1/Readme.md

 3. Go to the **Home** worksheet.
 4. Use the navigation buttons to move between worksheets.
 5. Explore dashboards, reports, and performance summaries.
+6. Use `Excel-Result-Tracker.csv` for raw dataset access in other tools or platforms.

 ---